krzyzanowskim/STTextView-Plugin-TextFormation/README.md

 [STTextView](https://github.com/krzyzanowskim/STTextView) typing completions with [TextFormation](https://github.com/ChimeHQ/TextFormation).

-- ⚠️ There is a bug related to undo.
-I haven't tracked this down yet.

 ## Installation

 Add the plugin package as a dependency of your application, then register/add it to the `STTextView` instance: